4.9

 Consumer Proposal in Canada: The Best Bankruptcy Alternative

-A consumer proposal is one of the best ways to gain debt relief in Canada.
+A consumer proposal is one of the best ways to gain debt relief in Canada, and a great bankruptcy alternative.
 If you are struggling with overwhelming debts and bills that never seem to go away, a consumer proposal can reduce your debt by up to 80%.
-It is also a great bankruptcy alternative.
-On this page, we explain exactly what a consumer proposal is, how it may be a good debt relief option for you, and how to get started with filing a consumer proposal.
+We explain exactly what a consumer proposal is, the advantages, and how to get started.

 Book a free consultation with Spergel to discuss filing a consumer proposal

 When filing a consumer proposal, you work with a Licensed Insolvency Trustee to determine how much you can reasonably afford to pay back each month.
 Your trustee will then negotiate with your creditors on your behalf to strike a deal as to how much this monthly payment should be.
 Immediate protection from your creditors including an end to any collection calls and wage garnishments is triggered as soon as you file.
-A highly experienced firm in filing consumer proposals, Spergel has helped over 100,000 Canadians become debt free, and we are here to help you too.
-Unlike other firms, you will be assigned your very own trustee to walk you through the end to end debt relief process.
+Spergel is highly experienced in filing consumer proposals, helping over 100,000 Canadians gain debt relief.
+We receive a 99% acceptance rate on any consumer proposals we file.

 What is a consumer proposal?

-A consumer proposal is a legally binding form of debt settlement, in line with the Bankruptcy and Insolvency Act.
+A consumer proposal is a legal form of debt settlement, in line with the Bankruptcy and Insolvency Act.
 It is a deal that is put in place with your creditors to repay a percentage of your total amount of debt, in exchange for debt forgiveness for the remainder.
 For most Canadians, it can reduce your debt by up to 80% while enabling you to keep your assets.
-Consumer proposals must be filed with the support of a Licensed Insolvency Trustee who will support you through each step of the process, and negotiate with your creditors on your behalf.
-It is an ideal form of debt relief if you are struggling to make your debt payments each month and would like to stop creditors contacting you with a suitable bankruptcy alternative.
-At Spergel, we have a 99% acceptance rate on any consumer proposals we file, and we have been supporting Canadians file consumer proposals for over thirty years.
+Consumer proposals must be filed with the support of a Licensed Insolvency Trustee who will support you through each step of the process.

-There are many advantages of a consumer proposal.
-The #1 bankruptcy alternative in Canada, it offers a huge reduction in your debt without the consequences faced in bankruptcy.
-Here are some of the key benefits of filing a consumer proposal over other methods of debt relief:
+The #1 bankruptcy alternative in Canada, a consumer proposal offers a huge reduction in your debt without the consequences faced in bankruptcy.
+Here are some of the key benefits:

-As with any form of debt relief, there are some short-term disadvantages of filing a consumer proposal.
-If you think a consumer proposal may not be the right form of debt relief for you, a Licensed Insolvency Trustee will support you in finding a more appropriate option for your circumstances.
+If you want to explore alternative debt relief options, a Licensed Insolvency Trustee will support you in finding a more appropriate option for your circumstances.

 Which debts are included in a consumer proposal?